The concept of majority rule is essential for democracy. The problem is, what we think is a majority, is really a majority illusion.

 – Martin Niemöller

-…a constitution guarded at all points against the tyranny of the one, the few, and the many.”1)“The right of a nation to kill a tyrant, in cases of necessity, can no more be doubted, than to hang a robber, or kill a flea.
-But killing one tyrant only makes way for worse, unless the people have sense, spirit and honesty enough to establish and support a constitution guarded at all points against the tyranny of the one, the few, and the many.”
+…a constitution guarded at all points against the tyranny of the one, the few, and the many.”“The right of a nation to kill a tyrant, in cases of necessity, can no more be doubted, than to hang a robber, or kill a flea.
+But killing one tyrant only makes way for worse, unless the … Continue reading

 – John Adams